 And our bonus recommendation is for Rosemary's Baby!
 A brilliant horror movie Peele credits with inspiring Get Out.
 Ira Levin wrote the source material for both this and The Stepford Wives, another wonderful, creepy story that influenced Peele's first film.

-Whether you’re whetting your appetite before catching Nope or want more horror movie fun after watching it—we hope you enjoy these titles.
+Whether you’re whetting your appetite with Peele's works or revisiting these classics—we hope you enjoy them all.
 Happy hauntings!